progbase/the_GLOW/README.md

-Meet "the GLOW".
-The innovative granular synth based on Arduino.
+<h2>Meet "the GLOW".
+The innovative granular synth based on Arduino.</h2>

 We are "Hope It Works" team.
 Our masterminded crew is working to create something quite unique.
 A cheap, but pretty nice synthesizer.